Ways to Improve Your Smile: A Guide to Looking and Feeling Your Best

 • Brush twice a day with fluoride toothpaste.

-• Floss daily to remove plaque and food particles between teeth.
+• Floss daily to remove plaque and food particles that accumulate between your teeth.

 • Rinse with mouthwash to kill bacteria and freshen breath.